monterail/knight/README.md

 ## Internals
-For describe `case class A(...)` the compiler generates code similar to this:
+For described `case class A(...)` the compiler generates code similar to this:

 ```scala